-It's not always possible to know ahead of time what procedure will be used.
-Plan ahead in case you need to stay in the hospital by bringing personal items, such as your toothbrush, comfortable clothing, and books or magazines to pass the time.
+Most people go home the same day of their cholecystectomy.
+However, complications can occur that require one or more nights in the hospital.
+Plan ahead in case you need to stay in the hospital by bringing personal items.
+These may include your toothbrush, comfortable clothing, and books or magazines to pass the time.

 Ask a friend or family member to drive you home and stay close the first night after surgery.